Friday, November 12, 2010

 For our Back-of-the-House/Kitchen, we shot one of the prep kitchens of the Thompson Hotel in Manhattan's Lower East Side.
 Lots of sleek new stainless steel appliances and equipment.
 A great layout with plenty of room to shoot.
 A beauty of a stove.
 It was everything we needed it to be.

 But the Front-of-the-House that Jenny came up with was maybe the biggest location score of the entire shoot.
 1 or 8 Atelier of Food in Williamsburg, Brooklyn was beyond our wildest dreams.
 Owners Maho and Shinji Mizutani have designed a restaurant that exudes brilliance in every facet.
 Sleek design, decor, and lighting (seen in the photo above); an inventive selection of house-infused cocktails; a full menu that offers top-quality sushi and sashimi plus a rotating selection of French-influenced entrees.
 They even featured a tasting menu of different mushroom dishes earlier in the fall season.
 Total simpatico.
-Julia and I went in for an amazing dinner
+Julia and I went in for an amazing dinner a couple days after shooting--the whole experience was beyond superlatives.

 In the costume department, we also had the generous support of Michael Pittard and Maggie Kleinpeter of Supermaggie (who started their business in Brooklyn, and who recently moved their operations to Austin).
 They helped us outfit our chefs and restaurant staff in these scenes with their super-cool octopus t-shirts.